 5.1.
-In the event that, before the departure date, the Tour Operator notifies the guest in writing that it is unable to provide one or more services included in the holiday package and offers an alternative solution, the guest may either exercise the right to refund of the sum already paid, or decide to take up the offer of an alternative holiday package (pursuant to point 3 of art.
+In the event that, before the departure date, the Organiser notifies the guest in writing that it is unable to provide one or more services included in the holiday package and offering an alternative solution, the guest may either exercise the right to refund of the sum already paid, or decide to take up the offering of an alternative holiday package (pursuant to point 3 of art.
 4 above.)
-In the event of cancellations for reasons other than force majeure or chance circumstances, or other than the consumer’s decision not to accept the alternative holiday package offered (pursuant to point 4 above), any tour operator cancelling a package (under art.
+In the event of cancellations for reasons other than force majeure or chance circumstances, or other than the consumer's decision not to accept the alternative holiday package offered (pursuant to point 4 above), any tour operator cancelling a package (under art.
 1469 (b) comma 5 of the Italian Civil Code) shall refund the consumer twice the amount paid by the latter and received by the tour operator through the travel agent.
 The amount refunded shall never exceed twice the amounts which would be payable by the consumer as of the same date, as envisaged by art.
 4.2 above, in the event of cancellation by the latter.

 5.2.
 In the event that the tour operator is unable to supply an essential part of the contract services after departure, it shall provide alternative solutions, without price supplements payable by the consumer, and if the services provided are of lower value than those planned, shall refund the difference.